vradarserver/vrs-custom-scripts/docs/aircraft-fields.md

 If you find any errors or ommissions in this page then please submit a pull request.

 ## Simple value fields
 These are fields that have a standard JavaScript type.
-The *Type* column indicates the type and the *Version* indicates whether it

 |Name|Type|Version|Description|
 |----|----|:-----:|-----------|